3.1 Data Table

 Data frame: A data table stored within a Python session as a pandas data structure.

 Each variable in a data table has a name, and so does the data table itself.
 Reference the data table stored on your computer system by its file name and location.
-When reading into a Python data frame, name the data frame with a name of your choice.
-Regardless of the file name on your computer system, typically name the data table within the active Python session, the data frame, as simply d for data.
+When reading the data table into Python, assign the resulting data frame a name of your choice.
+Regardless of the file name on your computer system, typically name the data table within the active Python session, the data frame, simply d for data.

-read_csv(): Read a data table in a file formatted as csv (comma separated values) text.
+read_csv(): Read a data table in a file formatted as csv text, with adjacent data values separated by commas.

 read_excel(): Read a data table in a file formatted as an Excel file.

-Explicitly specify the location of the data file to be read within quotes as the first value passed to each function, that is within the parentheses.
-Specify either the path name of a file on your computer system, or specify a web address that locates the data table on the web.
-Chapter 8, Read Data, of the video, illustrate reading data into the d data frame.
+Specify the location of the data file within quotes as the first value passed to each function, within the parentheses.
+Specify either the path name of a file on your computer system or a web address that locates the data table on the web.
+Chapter 8, Read Data, of the video illustrates reading data into the d data frame.

-Because the read functions are from the pandas package, inform Python of this location by beginning the file reference with a pd..
+Because the read functions are from the pandas package, inform Python of this location by beginning each function call with pd.

 Because Python organizes analyses by variable name, it is crucial to know the exact variable names, including the pattern of capitalization.

-Specify a Python analysis for one or more variables (columns) in the data frame (table).
+Specify a Python analysis for one or more variables, the columns in the data frame.

 Rows and columns organize a data table.
 The variables are in the columns, so to specify a variable is to specify a column of data values.